-Known as the “wear and tear” arthritis, osteoarthritis (OA) is the most common form of arthritis, affecting over 30 million Americans.6
+Known as the “wear and tear” arthritis, osteoarthritis (OA) is the most common form of arthritis, affecting over 30 million Americans.5

 In addition, some laboratory markers are elevated in RA patients but normal in OA patients.
-A positive or elevated result for rheumatoid factor, cyclic citrullinated peptide antibody, or the 14-3-3η protein may suggest inflammatory arthritis, such as RA, rather than OA.
+A positive or elevated result for rheumatoid factor or cyclic citrullinated peptide antibody may suggest inflammatory arthritis, such as RA, rather than OA.